{{ summary.title }}

 Single-flow pinning

-The risk that one large conversation is limited by one member link instead of the full bundle.
+The condition where one large conversation is limited by one member link instead of the aggregate.